 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-If you're a fan of cinnamon swirls then you're going to absolutely love these gluten free Nutella rolls.
+If you’re a fan of cinnamon rolls then you’re going to absolutely love these gluten free Nutella buns.
+Gluten free dough is swirled with thick lashings of Nutella, baked until golden and covered with vanilla icing.
+Perfect for a gluten free brunch!

-Plus you can make these gluten free Nutella rolls in a batch and freeze any you don't want to eat straight away.
+Plus you can make these gluten free Nutella stuffed buns in a batch and freeze any you don’t want to eat straight away.

 Ingredients